jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 In 2017, under the Crooked Media umbrella, they've created five podcasts:

--Pod Save America
+Pod Save America
--Pod Save the World
+Pod Save the World
--With Friends Like These
+With Friends Like These
--Lovett Or Leave It
+Lovett Or Leave It
--Pod Save the People
+Pod Save the People

 Below are timeseries that show the days on which each of the podcasts have spent in the itunes top 100 rankings: